 A State of Freedom has a large canvas and deals with many issues in only 275 pages.
 The book is divided into 5 sections and the events that unfold are in different geographical locations.
-The way the stories of these characters are narrated it gives them depth, and makes them appear real, like you and me.
+The way the stories of these characters are narrated gives them depth, and makes them appear real.

 In the first section a man wants to familiarize his increasingly Americanized son with his roots.
 So they visit Mughal monuments like Fatehpur Sikhri and Taj Mahal.
 Originally from Calcutta, he has been living abroad for two decades, and now feels like “a tourist in his own country”.
 He wants his son to see India, and understand the culture he was born into.
 But they are like aliens from another planet.

-I felt disoriented as the first section ended and wanted to give up but I urge you to read on and not be put off by big words.
+I felt disoriented as the first section ended and wanted to stop but I urge you to read on (and not be put off by big words).

 The second section flows more easily.
-A Bengali couple, the Sens, lives in Mumbai and their son is a young writer, who lives in London.
+A Bengali couple, the Sens, live in Mumbai and their son, a young writer, lives in London.
 He returns to India periodically to visit them.
 He is working on a cookbook which will contain authentic recipes from India as cooked in Indian households.
-The cooking at their home is done by Renu.
-Renu works as a cook in many households in Mumbai.
-Their son is curious about Renu and tries to draw her into conversations but she doesn’t respond.
+The cooking at their home is done by Renu, who works as a cook in many households in Mumbai.
+Their son is curious about Renu because of her surly manner and tries to draw her into conversations but she doesn’t respond.

 Treating the domestic help as a lesser human being is perhaps a relic of the Zamindari system.
-The son now straddles both worlds and finds it increasingly difficult to deal with the way some things are done in India.
+The son now straddles both worlds, old and new, and finds it increasingly difficult to deal with the way things continue to be done in India.